YehudaGold/context-component/README.md

 ```
 The `connect` HOC takes the array of context class, and two optional functions:

-* mapStateToProps - take two parameters `state[]` and `ownProps` and return object of props, enabling you to transform rename and pick the relevant values from the context.
+* mapStateToProps - take two parameters `states[]` and `ownProps` and return object of props, enabling you to transform rename and pick the relevant values from the context.
 * mapActionToProps - take two parameters `actions[]` and `ownProps` and return object of props, enabling you to transform rename and pick the relevant method's from the context.